 Most new developments will have a show home to illustrate the quality and finish of their properties.
-Ask for a tour of the site as well as viewing the exact style of property you plan to buy.
 Find out what is included in the price, for instance, built-in wardrobes, flooring and white goods.
-Be wary of add-on items; you may find it is cheaper for you to source and pay for them yourself.
+Be wary of add-on items; you may find it cheaper to source and pay for them yourself.

 3. Put in an offer and pay a reservation fee

-Like any house price, the price advertised is only an asking price so you should be prepared to negotiate.
-There are often deals to be done at the beginning of the development or if there are only a few properties left.
+Like any house price, the price advertised is only an asking price, so you should be prepared to negotiate.
+Often deals are available at the beginning of the development or when only a few properties remain.

-Compare the price of the new build home to similar ‘old’ houses in the area which have sold recently.
+Compare the price of the new build home price to similar 'old' houses in the area that have sold recently.
 Check the price per square foot to get a rough idea of any premium you are paying.

 If you can't negotiate on price, you can still ask the developer to pay your stamp duty or throw in freebies such as flooring or furniture.

-If your offer is accepted, you will need to pay a reservation fee which takes the property off the market, this is normally deducted from the deposit you have to pay later.
+If your offer is accepted, you will need to pay a reservation fee.
+The cost varies, but it is normally around £1,000 and will be deducted from the deposit payable on exchange.

 4. Start the legal and financial process

-Start the process of applying for a mortgage (see below for information about new build mortgages).
+Start the process of applying for a mortgage.

 5. Exchange contracts and pay your deposit